-The Arrow town Gallery along Buckingham Street show cases spectacular paintings both recently formulated and those that were made by legendary artists several centuries ago.
+The Arrow town Gallery along Buckingham Street showcases spectacular paintings both recently formulated and those that were made by legendary artists several centuries ago.
 Some paintings made centuries back help in discovering the very nature of the ancient culture of the native communities that traditionally dwelled in this area.

 Around the central part of Queenstown is a beautiful nature birds-sanctuary.
 The Kiwi and Birdlife Park has an assimilated and preserved natural forest that is favorable for many types of bird species to dwell in.
-There are hundreds of bird species living in this sanctuary that is really adorable to visit and let your eyes be embraced by the bird’s colorful beauty and chirping musical sounds.
+There are hundreds of bird species living in this sanctuary that is adorable to visit and let your eyes be embraced by the bird’s colorful beauty and chirping musical sounds.

-Queensland also boasts mountainous scenery that also put its geographical profile to a higher level in New Zealand.
-This provides favourable scenery for tourists to practice mountain climbing under guidance of professionally trained mountain climbers.
+A visit to the Lakes District Museum opens the world of the rich culture of the local native communities to tourists through the history of one of the oldest villages in New Zealand known as Arrow town.
+Queensland also boasts mountainous scenery that also puts its geographical profile to a higher level in New Zealand.
+This provides favorable scenery for tourists to practice mountain climbing under the guidance of professionally trained mountain climbers.
 Nearby forests have also been scenes for hiking and exploring the different natural plant species in the forests.